bregman-arie/system-design-notebook/README.md

 The number of tasks/actions per unit of time

+### DNS

+[Wikipedia](https://en.wikipedia.org/wiki/Domain_Name_System): "Most prominently, it translates more readily memorized domain names to the numerical IP addresses needed for locating and identifying computer services and devices with the underlying network protocols."

+In other words, the most common use can of a DNS would be a address translation.
+It can be from a hostname to IP address and vice versa - from an IP address to a hostname.
+In addition, a DNS can be used for load balancing, using the round robin technique.

 ## Exercises

 Note: The names of the exercises are quotes from movies (sometimes little bit modified).
 If you can guess from which movie, please submit it to movies.md file in this way: [QUOTE] [MOVIE] [YOUR NAME]<br>